-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions about future events that affect the amounts reported in the financial statements and accompanying notes.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America ("GAAP") requires management to make estimates and assumptions about future events that affect the amounts reported in the financial statements and accompanying notes.
 Future events and their effects cannot be determined with absolute certainty.
 Therefore, the determination of estimates requires the exercise of judgment.
 Actual results inevitably will differ from those estimates, and such differences may be material to the financial statements.